Consequences of Long-Term Health Care Depend on Type and Reason Care is Required

-You can see below the current and future cost of long-term health care services in the Detroit, Michigan metropolitan area (you can click on the image to go directly to the calculator):
+You can see below the current and future cost of long-term health care services in the Detroit, Michigan metropolitan area (you can click here to go directly to the calculator):

-Compare those costs to the cost of care in the Houston, Texas area (you can click on the image to go directly to the calculator):
+Compare those costs to the cost of care in the Houston, Texas area (you can click here to go directly to the calculator):

 Families Concerned About Care Costs